 5) Provide after school tuition and help with homework where necessary

-At present the charity operates in and around rural areas of Bangalore.
+At present, the charity operates in and around rural areas of Bangalore.
 If our income increases we hope to be able to widen our area of operation.
 As the presence of Vidya Dhan has become known the local villagers approach our outreach workers in order to obtain funding for their children's education.
-In addition the outreach workers visit local villages to seek out children from particularly poor families.
+In addition, the outreach workers visit local villages to seek out children from particularly poor families.
 No preference is given to children on basis of religion or caste.
-Once children are enrolled into our programme we monitor their progress at school and provide them and their parents with assistance as required.
+Once children are enrolled in our programme we monitor their progress at school and provide them and their parents with assistance as required.

 Girls who stay in school get married at more appropriate ages, have children later and have fewer children.
 They can take better care of their own and their children's nutrition and health.
 Education opens up livelihood options and allows girls to contribute to the economic improvement of their families.
 Educated girls make for informed voters and thereby improve governance around them.
 Education gives these girls a sense of self; a sense that they can influence their lives.
-Most importantly, when educated girls become mothers, they impart better sense of values to their sons.
+Most importantly, when educated girls become mothers, they impart a better sense of values to their sons.